-David Holler came to USF in 2003 as an adjunct professor.
-Since becoming a member of the full–time faculty in 2007, he has taught primarily RHET 120, RHET 130/131, and RHET 195.
-He now serves as the Director of the Martín–Baró Scholars Program, which covers five core classes, including Written and Oral Communication.
+David Holler serves as the Director of the Martín–Baró Scholars Program, a living-learning community for first-year students which covers five core classes, including public speaking, composition, literature, cultural diversity, and community-engaged learning.
 Holler also edits USF's undergraduate research journal, Writing for a Real World.
-His RHET 325/ENGL 325 course (offered every fall semester) invites students interested in pursuing careers in editing to work on USF's annual journal.
-In 2014, David earned the Distinguished Teaching Award.
+His RHET 325 course (offered every fall semester) invites students interested in pursuing careers in editing to work on USF's annual research journal.
+Professor Holler earned the Distinguished Teaching Award in 2014 and the Faculty Service Learning Award in 2016.

 - Director, Martín-Baró Scholars Program